Taiko: Drum Master

 The game was notable for being the only Taiko no Tatsujin title to release in North America, until the releases of Taiko no Tatsujin: Drum 'n' Fun! and Taiko no Tatsujin: Drum Session! in 2018.
 The songs featured in Taiko: Drum Master were all in English and mostly taken from various Western artists, even in the Japanese release.

 Gameplay

-Symbols moving horizontally along a timeline show what to hit and when.
-Home versions distinguish single and double strikes, unlike the arcade versions of this franchise which register hard and soft strikes.
+Notes that move horizontally along a timeline show what to hit and when; a red note indicates hitting the center of the drum, while a blue note indicates hitting the rim.
 A drum simulating the taiko is played in time with music.

-Successful play builds up a life meter.
+Successful play builds up a "spirit gauge", which indicates how many notes have been hit.
 If the meter is past a certain point by the end of the song, the song is passed.

 In the Japanese version, subtitles under the symbols give the pronunciation of the sounds (e.g. "do don do don") using a traditional system called kuchi shoga (口唱歌).

 Despite the game's appearance, players may find the game challenging to master.
-Players need to accomplish at least a 65% clearance of a song which is determined by the tamashi gauge to pass, and can become challenging on harder difficulties as players progress.
+Players need to accomplish at least a 65% clearance of a song, which is determined by the spirit gauge, to pass, and songs can become challenging on harder difficulties as players progress.